softeng-feup/open-cx-softbeanies/Development-Report.md

 * request the location of the chosen point of interest to the server;
 * the resulting information will be passed to the backend;
 * the backend will compute the correct path to the point of interest;
-* the information associated to the route will be passed to the Google Maps API
+* the information associated to the route will be passed to the Google Maps API;
 * The Google Maps API will display the path computed in the backend.

 #### Alternative Flows and Exceptions